 "Helena Rubinstein: Beauty Is Power" is a powerful exhibit.
 It reunites much of Rubinstein's (1872-1965), renowned art collection, including works by Pablo Picasso, Henri Matisse, Joan Miró, Elie Nadelman, and Andy Warhol; famed selection of African and Oceanic art; plus miniature period rooms; jewelry, and fashion:

-- More than 30 works will be displayed from her collection of African and Oceanic art -- one of the most important private collections ever assembled of such art.
+- More than 30 works are displayed from her collection of African and Oceanic art -- one of the most important private collections ever assembled of such art.

-- "Madame" commissioned portraits of herself by leading artists of the era, from Pablo Picasso to Andy Warhol to Marie Laurencin.
+- "Madame" commissioned portraits of herself by leading artists of the era, from Marie Laurencin to Pablo Picasso to Andy Warhol to ...

-Rubinstein, a Jewish Polish immigrant, built a cosmetics empire extending across four continents and became known as "Madame".
+Rubinstein, a Jewish Polish immigrant, built a cosmetics empire extending across four continents, and insisted upon being called "Madame".

 "She an avatar of female entrepreneurship, and a tastemaker in the worlds of art, fashion, and design," The Jewish Museum says.
 "As businesswoman and arts patron, Rubinstein helped break down the status quo of taste by blurring the boundaries between commerce, art, fashion, beauty, and design."

 "Beauty is Power" takes its name from one of the first slogans she used to promote her early Valaze cosmetics line, in 1904.